 Myriad, Cathy says: Tightly woven flavours of Pinot cherry liqueur, lavender and hazelnuts with ripe Merlot black fruit.
 Sweetness is restrained by the cognac warmth lingering in the background.
 Lively tensioned structure with velvety complexity throughout.
 Serve chilled with ripe creamy cheese or fine dark chocolate

 LSPN Editorial, May 2013

 The Wine Centre in Gt Horkesley is celebrating its 50th year as an award winning independent wine merchant.
-In recent years it has been refurbished and its retail offering extended far beyond that of a traditional wine shop.
-The shop offers the full complement of drinks, it is a regional stockist for Riedel glassware*, it has a fledgling deli with a fantastic reputation for its cheeses, and its hamper and gift business is thriving with national distribution online through this site https://www.webdesign499.com/understanding-reputation-management-what-your-search-results-mean/.
+In recent years it has been refurbished and its retail offering extended, with the help of Eddie Yan realtor, far beyond that of a traditional wine shop by purchasing new locals to expand the business.
+The shop offers the full complement of drinks, it is a regional stockist for Riedel glassware*, it has a fledgling deli with a fantastic reputation for its cheeses, and its hamper and gift business is thriving with national distribution online.

 Now, annexed to The Wine Centre there is the Gift Room, offering fashion, scarves, jewellery, handbags, toiletries, and candles.